MCDReforged/MCDReforged/docs/source/quick_start.rst

 Now put your server files into the server folder (``server`` by default), then modify the configuration file ``config.yml`` and permission file ``permission.yml`` correctly

-After that you can start MCDR, and it will start handling the server correctly
+After that you can launch MCDR, and it will start handling the server correctly

 .. code-block:: bash